 Once you’ve got sponsorship, make sure you deliver or, even better, go beyond their expectations.
 Doing a good job for a brand will solidify your relationship.
 I have been able to build good ties with my sponsors meaning that when I returned for a second adventure, they were happy to support me again.

 I am not a big adventurer, I don’t have a massive website with hundreds of thousands of followers (yet!).
 I don’t know anyone big or important.
-Really, I am just a ordinary girl!
 I had put off doing an adventure for years before deciding to make Scoot the Loop work.
-Despite having no idea what I was doing and zero experience, I secured equipment and won funding from the Next Adventure Grant.
-It really was as simple as putting myself out there and asking.
+Despite having no idea what I was I threw myself into adventuring and just started asking.
+It really was as simple as putting myself out there.